 - A greater emphasis on working in multidisciplinary teams, allowing you to work with experts from many different departments.

 The return to practice programme prepares you for re-entry to the professional register, if your NMC registration has lapsed, through a combination of classroom and clinical placement-based learning.

 We support placements in our acute, specialist and community sites for nurses registered on the return to practice programme, including:

-- St George’s University Hospitals NHS Foundation Trust, which includes St George’s Hospital, Queen Mary’s Hospital Roehampton and community services.
+- St George’s University Hospitals NHS Foundation Trust, which includes St George’s Hospital and Queen Mary’s Hospital Roehampton

-We work with Kingston University and City University of London, which both provide a range of return to practice courses to help refresh your clinical and reflective skills in a number of nursing and midwifery specialties.
+We work mainly with Kingston University and City University of London, who provide the academic component of the return to practice course.

 Financial support for your studies